jacob-hardbower/infotech-dashboard/README.md

 ## Improvements TBD
 1. I believe there is a more ideal way to implement the preferred color scheme of the browser.
 This was my first time developing a site with a theme toggle, and I know there's room for improvement.
-2. When viewing the sales team, my wife says most intuitive and useful to see the Name/Ascending and Deals/Descending combinations.
+2. My wife believes the most useful and intuitive combinations for viewing the sales team are Name/Ascending and Deals/Descending.
 Unfortunately, to swap between the two, you have to change both settings.
 I always get confused by list ordering (Asc vs Desc) anyways, and would ideally implement a system that eschews that verbiage.

 ## Thanks
 Thank you for viewing my project!